Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 A phishing-based attack chain progressed from email delivery to identity risk signals and endpoint execution attempts.

 By correlating Defender for Office 365, Entra ID, and Defender for Endpoint telemetry in Sentinel, the full sequence of events was reconstructed.
 Endpoint and identity controls disrupted the attack before persistence or lateral movement could occur.

-The investigation highlighted identity telemetry as the critical link between initial access and endpoint activity.
+The investigation Full analysis is documented in final-incident-report.md.

 ---